Starting any new job can be challenging so the following information will support you in making the transition to Queen’s as smooth as possible.

 Your Staff Smart Card (SSC) is your staff ID and should be carried at all times when on campus.
 An appointment should be made with Human Resources Reception as soon as possible, preferably on your first day, to obtain your Smart Card.
 Contact Human Resources Reception on extension x3044 (or 028 90973044 from outside the University) to make an appointment.

-As well as the induction provided locally by your new department you will also be invited to attend an "All New Staff Induction" a half-day session organised by Staff Training and Development (STDU) who will contact you directly to confirm the dates.
+As well as the induction provided locally by your new department you will also be invited to attend an "All New Staff Induction" a half-day session organised by Learning and Development (previously STDU) who will contact you directly to confirm the dates.

 There are also further job specific induction sessions for new Clerical, Research and Academic staff.
 Find out more here.